SurabhiBorgikar/hyperledger-fabric-setup/README.md

 # Running the chaincode using API

-All the enpoints are exposed on <ip of host>:7050
+All the enpoints are exposed on "<ip of host>:7050"

 Registering user through API